SinaLab/ImageEvalSharedTask2025/README.md

 - A zero-shot baseline for generating captions using Qwen2.5-VL without fine-tuning.
 - A fine-tuned baseline using Qwen2.5-VL trained on the provided Arabic-captioned training set.
-- An evaluation script to compare predictions with ground truth using the official metrics (BLEU, ROUGE, and Cosine Similarity).
+- An evaluation script to compare predictions with ground truth using the official metrics (BLEU, ROUGE,Cosine Similarity, LLM as a Judge).

 ## 📊 Dataset